Dubbo: Media

-Prime7 and WIN Television both produce half-hour-long local news bulletins.
-Prime7 News screens at 6 pm, while WIN News screens at 7 pm from Monday to Friday.
-Nine News Central West is an hour-long bulletin that mixes local and national news.
+Seven (formerly branded as Prime7 and Prime Television) and WIN Television both produce half-hour-long local news bulletins.
+Seven News (formerly Prime7 News and Prime News) screens at 6 pm, while WIN News screens at 5:30 pm from Monday to Friday.
+Nine News Central West was an hour-long bulletin that mixed local and national news, broadcast on the Southern Cross Austereo primary channel, when it was a Nine affiliate.

 Subscription Television services are provided by Foxtel.

 Sport and recreation

 Sports play a big role in Dubbo's community life.
 Rugby league is popular in Dubbo.
 Two teams compete in the Group 11 Rugby League – the Dubbo CYMS and Dubbo Macquarie Raiders.
 The city also has an Australian rules football team, the Dubbo Demons, who were premiers in the Central West Australian Football League in 2007.
 Two rugby union teams are active, the Dubbo Kangaroos (Roos) and the Dubbo Rhinos, which compete in the Central West Rugby competition, the Blowes Clothing Cup.

 Dubbo Junior Cricket Association conducts cricket for over 500 children aged between 5 and 16 during October to March and also conducts first-, second-, and third-grade competitions during this time.

 Dubbo has a turf club, which incorporates a pony club and horse racing, and organises shows and gymkhana.
 Ultimate Frisbee is a new sport to the town and is rapidly growing in popularity.

 The Dubbo Ultimate Frisbee Federation (DUFF) is the local Ultimate club and organises a local league and the Dubbo Meerkats Mixed rep side.

 The Dubbo Rams compete in the men's and women's NSW State Basketball Leagues.
 Netball is also popular in Dubbo with competitions every weekend for all age groups during netball season at the Nita McGrath netball courts near the Macquarie River in Central Dubbo.
 Dubbo has a large Junior and Senior Hockey Association with representative teams for all ages, while also participating in the Premier League Hockey Competition in both the Men's (Dubbo Lions) and Women's (Dubbo Blue Jays).
 Soccer is very popular, particularly among children.
-Dubbo has its own all-age men's and women's competition and has three teams – Dubbo FC Bulls, Westside Panthers, and Orana Spurs, who compete in the Western Premier League.
-Dubbo also has one of the only 10 lane pools outside of Sydney in NSW, the Dubbo Aquatic and Leisure Centre.
+Dubbo has its own all-age men's and women's competition and has three teams – Dubbo FC Bulls, Westside Panthers, and Orana Spurs, which compete in the Western Premier League.
+Dubbo also has one of the only 10-lane pools outside of Sydney in NSW, the Dubbo Aquatic and Leisure Centre.
 The centre hosts meets through the Western Swimming Association (and affiliated clubs Dubbo City Swimtech and Orana Aquatic) and school carnivals.